lukasbystricky/GSoC_FFD/README.md

     * backtrace order (1 or 2)
     * flag to indicate verbose console output

 Since we are using a staggered grid for our finite difference scheme the sizes of the arrays can be confusing.
-Let us consider a domain which we wish to split into Nx cells in the x-direction, Ny cells in the y-direction and Nz cells in the z direction.
-Since we have a layer of ghost cells around our domain, in order to construct such a domain we would need a computational domain with Nx+2, Ny+2 and Nz+2 cells in the x, y and z directions.
+Let us consider a domain which we wish to split into `Nx` cells in the x-direction, `Ny` cells in the y-direction and `Nz` cells in the z direction.
+Since we have a layer of ghost cells around our domain, in order to construct such a domain we would need a computational domain with `Nx+2`, `Ny+2` and `Nz+2` cells in the x, y and z directions.
 The centre of each of these cells will contain a pressure value.

 The velocity values are defined on middle of the cell faces normal to their direction.
-This means that our initial velocity arrays will have the following sizes:
+This means that our velocity arrays will have the following sizes:

-* `u0`: `Nx+1`, `Ny+2`, `Nz+2`
+* `u`: `Nx+1`, `Ny+2`, `Nz+2`
-* `v0`: `Nx+2`, `Ny+1`, `Nz+2`
+* `v`: `Nx+2`, `Ny+1`, `Nz+2`
-* `w0`: `Nx+2`, `Ny+2`, `Nz+1`
+* `w`: `Nx+2`, `Ny+2`, `Nz+1`

+### `Domain.cs

+The Domain class contains information about the computaional domain such as the domain size, the mesh size, obstacles, boundary conditions and exact solutions (if they exist).
+As mentioned above, in order to properly handle boundary conditions, there is a layer of ghost cells around the domain.
+These cells are marked as obstacle cells, even if the boundary is not a physical obstacle (i.e. inflow or outflow).
+The function `set_ghost_flags()` sets these cells and flags adjacent cells as the appropriate boundary cells when the Domain is constructed.

+The function `add_obstacle(xmin, xmax, ymin, ymax, zmin, zmax)` marks all cells inside the box [`xmin`, `xmax`] X [`ymin`, `ymax`] X [`zmin`, `zmax`] as obstacles and flags adjacent cells as the the appropriate boundary.

 ## Algorithm outline